-The dashboard found below tracks incidents that took place in the occupied West Bank, including East Jerusalem, since January 2017, involving Israeli settlers and other Israeli civilians as either perpetrators or victims.
+The dashboard found below tracks incidents that took place in the occupied West Bank, including East Jerusalem, since January 2017, involving attacks and trespass by Israeli settlers and other Israeli civilians against Palestinians.
 Data going back to January 2006 will be added soon.

 With the support of our humanitarian partners, OCHA monitors and provides evidence-based analysis on incidents to identify areas where people may need humanitarian assistance or protection, and engage with relevant stakeholders to advocate for policy changes.